Linear Interactive and Transactional Models of Communication Examples

 Furthermore, communication models explain the elements of the communication process, for example, context, sender, receiver, encoding, decoding, channel, message, feedback, and noise.
 These are the components of communication that describe the entire process of communication.
 However, some communication models do not have all these elements or features.
 For example, the linear model of communication does not have feedback.
 The communication model also explains the factors that prevent effective communication, known as barriers or noise.
 Communication barriers or communication noises bar effective communication processes.

-Three Types of Communication Models
+Three Types of Communication Models are:

 1. Linear Models of Communication